-If Mary were found to carry a variant of uncertain significance (VUS), what would this mean to Mary and her family members?
+Since Mary was found to carry a variant of uncertain significance (VUS), what does this mean to her and her family members?

-Variants of uncertain significance are changes in the sequence of the DNA where there is too little information known about the specific DNA change to classify it as disease causing (pathogenic variant or mutation) or normal variation (benign polymorphism).
+Variants of uncertain significance are changes in the sequence of the DNA where there is too little information known about the specific DNA change to classify it as disease-causing (pathogenic or likely pathogenic) or normal variation (benign polymorphism).
 VUS are more commonly reclassified as benign changes when more information becomes available, but some are eventually considered pathogenic mutations.
-Various commercial labs report VUS rates that range from 9% to 41% in multi-gene panels.
+Various commercial labs report VUS rates that range from 9 to 41% in multi-gene panels.

 Mary and her family members should be counseled about future cancer risks based on assessment of the family history of cancer, not the presence of the VUS.
 The VUS cannot be used to define future cancer risks for Mary, nor for cancer risk management recommendations.
-If multiple family members affected with cancer carry the VUS, then it is more suggestive of causation, but 50% of first degree relatives will carry the VUS just by chance, so it takes a large family or multiple families to prove the VUS segregates with cancer.
-Testing unaffected relatives for a VUS is not useful.
+If multiple family members affected with cancer carry the VUS, then it is more suggestive of causation, but 50% of first-degree relatives will carry the VUS just by chance, so it takes a large family or multiple families to prove the VUS segregates with cancer.
+Testing unaffected relatives for a VUS is not useful unless the commercial lab offers for the family to participate in a variant study.